cri-o/cri-o/docs/kpod-rmi.1.md

 # kpod-rmi "1" "March 2017" "kpod"

 ## NAME
-kpod rmi - Removes one or more images.
+kpod rmi - Removes one or more images

 ## SYNOPSIS
 **kpod** **rmi** **imageID [...]**